CubeFlix/SkyBlockAutoBazaarTrader/README.md

 Enter the GUI for the bazaar, and open up the item you want to buy, and it's trading options.

 Set script variable itemTrading to be the ID of the item to sell.
+Create an image /images/ITEM_ID_NAME.png to be the icon of the item you want to trade.

 Begin the script.